graphprotocol/docs/pages/en/developer/querying-from-your-app.mdx

 ### Apollo client

-[Apollo client](https://www.apollographql.com/docs/) supports web projects including frameworks like React and Vue, as well as mobile clients like iOS, Android, and React Native.
+[Apollo client](https://www.apollographql.com/docs/) supports web projects, including frameworks like React and Vue, as well as mobile clients like iOS, Android, and React Native.

-Let's look at how fetch data from a subgraph with Apollo client in a web project.
+Let's look at how to fetch data from a subgraph with Apollo client in a web project.

 First, install `@apollo/client` and `graphql`: